NirvanaOn/NOW/README.md

 <img width="1897" height="974" alt="1" src="https://github.com/user-attachments/assets/fa08aecf-35c6-41eb-b305-f5157df1468d" />

-In the image above, we encrypted a shellcode using the NƒW v2.2 Word-Based Shellcode Tool.
+In the image above, we encrypted a shellcode using the NØW Word-Based Shellcode Tool.
 The original shellcode was first encrypted using the selected stream cipher (RC4 in this example) with the password "nirvana".
 After encryption, each encrypted byte was mapped to words from a predefined word pool, producing a block of natural-looking text instead of obvious shellcode bytes.

 The generated output appears as normal prose containing words such as hope, bottle, spiral, fog, ink, and snow.
 However, this text is not meant to be read as a meaningful paragraph.
 Each word represents an encrypted byte value, and the sequence of words preserves the encrypted shellcode data.